tamuleifan/CSE6242-team143-publicreview-temp/README.md

 python FrontEnd/src/zillow_clean.py
 ```

-## Execution
+## EXECUTION

-- Open terminal inside the cse6242-project folder.
+- Open terminal and move to \CSE6242team143\FrontEnd.
 Run the following command line in a python 3.6 or above default commond line prompt:
 ```
 python -m http.server
 ```
-- The next step hosts a port for running your interative APP:
+- The next step hosts a port for running your interative APP, displaying:
 ```
 * Running on http://localhost:8000/ (Press CTRL+C to quit)
+or
+* Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```
 - Open a web browser (Chrome or FireFox are recommended) and type in http://localhost:8000/ at your search bar

-## User Manual
+### User Manual

 - First, after the above steps, you can click on the "Explore" Botton at our welcoming page.